Mondulkiri province: Protected areas

 Mondulkiri faces a significant threat from illegal loggers attempting to exploit the province's virgin tropical seasonal forests.
 The province holds a number of protected areas including Keo Seima Wildlife Sanctuary, Phnom Prich Wildlife Sanctuary, and Srepok Wildlife Sanctuary, which cover evergreen, semi-evergreen, and dry Dipterocarp forests.

 Demographics

 Eighty percent of Mondulkiri's population is made up of ten tribal minorities, with the majority of them being Bunong (alternatively spelled Phnong, Punong, or Pnong).
 The remaining 20 percent are Khmer, Chinese, and Cham Muslims.

+Religion

+The state religion is Theravada Buddhism.
+More than 70.4% of the people in Mondulkiri province are Buddhists.
+About 4.4% population of Mondulkiri province follow Islam followed by Chams.
+Christianity is followed by 4% in the province, while other religions are followed by 21.2% in this province.

 Economy and transportation

 Road development continues to impact seriously on indigenous communities like the Bunong ethnic group.
 According to a United Nations paper, the construction of a road from Mondulkiri to Ratanakiri has resulted in massive land grabbing.

 Senmonorom is connected to the rest of the province to the south-west, along the border with Vietnam, by National Highway 76 and to the north by Highway 141.